lukesargeant/development-team-health-check/README.md

 ## Team Spirit

 We have better chemistry than Kirk and Spock.
-We’re the bloody A-team
+We’re the flippin' A-team

 We have fun doing what we love together